 Actually, it’s very simple to find.
 Not least because there is someone standing outside holding a gigantic picture of a hedgehog!

-Should they be on their tea break though, it’s about a minute’s walk away from Harajuku station – if you come out of that station, you’ll see a branch of The Gap on the other side of the road, head toward it and Harry’s is just around the next corner on your left – if you reach Nike you’ve walked past it.
+Should they be on their tea break though, Harry’s is about a minute’s walk away from Harajuku station – if you come out of that station, you’ll see a branch of The Gap on the other side of the road, head toward it and Harry’s is just around the next corner on your left – if you reach Nike you’ve walked past it.

 The official address of Harry Hedgehog Cafe is Tokyo, Shibuya-ku, Jingumae1-13-21 .
 It’s upstairs so there’s no obvious frontage but if you see a couple of restaurants in front of you and a lift to your left you’re in the right place.
 There’s also an obvious sign for a hair salon called Lalma Mit on the wall of the lift shaft.